Laureano Staropoli: Ultimate Fighting Championship

 Laureano, replacing injured Alessio Di Chirico, faced Roman Dolidze on June 5, 2021 at UFC Fight Night: Rozenstruik vs. Sakai.
 He lost the bout via unanimous decision.

 Laureano was scheduled to face Jamie Pickett on October 9, 2021 at UFC Fight Night: Dern vs. Rodriguez.
 However, after one of Pickett's coaches tested positive for COVID-19, the bout was moved to October 23 at UFC Fight Night: Costa vs. Vettori.
 Laureano lost the fight via unanimous decision.

 On November 2, 2021, it was announced that Staropoli was no longer on the UFC roster.

 Post UFC

 Laureano made his first appearance post-UFC release on April 16, 2022 at Ares FC 5 against Carl Booth.
 He won the bout via unanimous decision.

 Laureano faced Leonardo Damiani on November 3, 2022 at Ares FC 9, winning the bout via unanimous decision.

+Laureano faced Mickaël Lebout on April.
+7, 2023 at Ares FC 14, winning the bout via knockout in round two and becoming the AFC Interim Welterweight Champion.

+Professional Fighters League

+Staropoli made his PFL debut against Baba Boundjoi Nadjombe at PFL Europe 3 on September 30, 2023, defeating him via corner stoppage after the 2nd round.

+Staropoli faced Murad Ramazanov on April 19, 2024 at PFL 3 (2024).
+At weigh-ins, Staropoli came in at 175.2 lbs, 4.2 pounds over the limit for welterweight.
+He was fined 20% of his purse and given a point deduction in the standings.
+He lost the fight via a rear-naked choke submission in the first round.

+Staropoli was expected to face former interim Bellator Welterweight Champion Logan Storley on June 28, 2024 at PFL 6, but he withdrew for unknown reasons.

 Personal life

 Staropoli was a police officer before being signed by UFC.